-Le Marie-Louise bar-terrace with grill is located on the roof overhead of the Studio-Cabaret lobby.
-Overlooking St-Denis Street, this new terrace with its breathtaking views will be an ideal meeting place to enjoy a cocktail with friends or some tapas-style bites cooked on the grill.
+Le Marie-Louise bar-terrace is located on the roof overhead of the Studio-Cabaret lobby.
+Overlooking St-Denis Street, this new terrace with its breathtaking views will be an ideal meeting place to enjoy a cocktail with friends or some tapas-style bites.
 Le Marie-Louise’s comfortable and inviting atmosphere will be complemented by music live.

-Open when there are shows and events.
+Open when there are shows at Le Marie-Louise and private events.
 Contact [email protected] to book.

 The bar-terrace can accommodate up to 250 people.
 It will be possible to rent this space to organize a private event or for a filming.
 It is the ideal place for recording various interviews, TV shows or mini-concerts.
 It is also the perfect place to organize your corporate event.

 Take a virtual tour of Le Marie-Louise by clicking here.

 We find behind this project, the team of Espace St-Denis and that of Molière par Mousso.
 In terms of gastronomy, we find Daniel Vézina as consultant chef and Samuel Sauvé-Lamothe as executive chef, for the terrace and the entire Espace St-Denis.